edaaydinea/edaaydinea/README.md

 ## About Me

-I am an AI Research Engineer and Computational Neuroscientist pivoting into the intersection of **advanced Human-Machine Interaction(HMI) and high-performance motorsports**, with a focused interest in ****.
+I am an AI Research Engineer and Computational Neuroscientist pivoting into the intersection of **advanced Human-Machine Interaction(HMI) and high-performance motorsports**.
 My expertise spans **deep learning, real-time biomarker analysis, NLP (LLMs), and cloud-native AI architecture (AWS)**.
 While my foundational background lies in clinical neuroscience, my current focus is on dynamic cognitive mapping—developing predictive AI systems that analyze decision-making under extreme time pressure and physical stress.
 My goal is to engineer low-latency, life-saving predictive algorithms that transform multi-modal telemetry and neural data into actionable safety protocols for elite racing, autonomous systems, and high-stakes environments.

 ---